RRC-ACE-Outreach/TechCamp/TechCamp - Web App/1 Web Programming Demo.md

 # Part 1: Web Development

 ### Let's Get Started
 We will be using a browser based IDE called Goorm.
-Start by creating a user account for yourself on https://ide.goorm.io/

-**TODO: add screenshots**

-#### STEP 1
-Choose: Create a new container

-#### STEP 2
-Configure your container.
-Name: Choose a name without offensive words as we will share our sites with other participants later.
-Description: You can leave this blank
-Region: Oregon (US)
-Visibility: Public
-Template: Default Template
-Deployment: Not Used
-GPU: No GPU core
-Stack: PHP
-Leave the checkboxes under the Stack menu **unchecked**.

-**TODO: Add screenshot - andrea has a screenshot**

-We are now ready to create the container.

-**Press the Create Button**

-This will take a minute or two for container creation.

-#### STEP 3
-When the container has been created, you'll see a screen stating:

-**Container has been successfully created**

-Press the button: "Run Container"
-This will take a few moments to launch.
+We asked for all participants to set up their virtual environment using [these instructions](https://github.com/RRC-ACE-Outreach/TechCamp/blob/main/TechCamp%20-%20Web%20App/0%20Before%20You%20Start%20Demo.md).

+If your environment isn't set up - we ask you to walk through steps 1 to [ ? ] of the virtual environment setup before starting this Web Development module.

+## TODO: we are now using Goorm - we will need to help our participants along in navigating through Goorm to complete this module

 ### Where do the files live?
 In the PROJECT pane, expand the folder with your container name on it.